Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Detection efficiency

-Based on the data-MC inconsistency, the corresponding systematic uncertainty in the pion form factor measurement from the pion decay inefficiency was estimated as 0.1\% at the $\rho$-meson resonance cms energies and 0.2\% at the lowest energy points.
-The dependence of this estimation on the cms energy was taken from a comparison of the comprehensive drift chamber simulation and the bare DCH MC simulation case.
-Or in the other words, the ratio of the events with the pion decays in the DCH volume is about 3\% at the $\rho$-meson resonance cms energies, and 3\% inconsistency in the reconstruction of the pions results in about $0.1\%$ of the full efficiency uncertainty.
-While at the lowest energies a fraction of the tracks, which can be potentially reconstructed and selected in the collinear sample (excluding the extreme cases when, for example, the angle of the decayed track disobeys the collinearity condition), grows up to 7\% that corresponds to 0.2\% systematic uncertainty.
+Based on the data-MC inconsistency, the corresponding systematic uncertainty in the pion form factor measurement from the pion decay inefficiency was estimated as 0.1\% at the $\rho$-meson resonance c.m.~energies and 0.2\% at the lowest energy points.
+The dependence of this estimation on the c.m.~energy was taken from a comparison of the comprehensive drift chamber simulation and the bare DCH MC simulation case.
+Or in the other words, the ratio of the events with the pion decays in the DCH volume is about 3\% at the $\rho$-meson resonance c.m.~energies, and 3\% inconsistency in the reconstruction of the decayed pions results in about $0.1\%$ of the full efficiency uncertainty.
+While at the lowest energies the reconstructible pion decayed events fraction of the full collinear sample, with tracks that could potentially be reconstructed and selected (excluding the extreme cases when, for example, the angle of the decayed track disobeys the collinearity condition), grows up to 7\%, which after multiplying by 3\% data-MC inconsistency in such events corresponds to 0.2\% systematic uncertainty.

 The overall $e^+e^-$ efficiency (without $Z_{vtx}$ selection inefficiency, polar angle resolution and bremsstrahlung corrections) is shown in Fig.~\ref{figeffee}.
 While the ratio $\varepsilon^{\pi\pi}/\varepsilon^{ee}$ of the $\pi^+\pi^-$ and $e^+e^-$ efficiencies is shown in Fig.~\ref{figeffpieeratio} and the particle specific corrections shown in Fig.~\ref{figbrem} are not included in this plot.
-The severe change in the $\Delta\varepsilon = \varepsilon^{\pi\pi} - \varepsilon^{ee}$ at the $\sqrt{s} =0.79$~GeV for the RHO2018 season comes from the deplorable noise conditions in the detector during scanning from higher to lower cms energies.
+The severe change in the $\Delta\varepsilon = \varepsilon^{\pi\pi} - \varepsilon^{ee}$ at the $\sqrt{s} =0.79$~GeV for the RHO2018 season comes from the deplorable noise conditions in the detector during scanning from higher to lower c.m.~energies.
 And during the RHO2013 season, the DCH was operated without few layers in the middle of the drift chamber, that strongly affects the tracking performance.